liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 the core small and flexible.

 Keeping the core small may conflict with a good UX in the default case.
-To avoid that, a default theme should be included to separate the default UX from the core.
+To avoid that, a default theme is included to separate the default UX from the core.

 CSS and Graphic Design